iLib-js/ilib-mono/docs/ilib-localedata.md

 locale.
 There are two styles of locale data:</p>
 <ol>
 <li>Locale data for an entire locale at once
-<li>Locale data split into constiuent locale parts and data types
+<li>Locale data split into constituent locale parts and data types
 </ol>

 <p>Files named for the entire locale appear in the top of the root and have